HarshKapadia2/parse-elf/README.md

 ---------------------------------------------------------------------

-Dynamic dependencies listed in ELF:
+Dynamic dependencies listed in the ELF file:
 -> libm.so.6
 -> libtinfo.so.6
 -> libselinux.so.1